italia/iam-proxy-italia/README-Python-Dev.md

 ## Step 2: Update the docker volume by binding the local development directory

-In the file [docker-compose.yml](Docker-example/docker-compose.yml), among the volumes of the container `satosa-saml2spid`, add the entry
+In the file [docker-compose.yml](Docker-example/docker-compose.yml), among the volumes of the container `iam-proxy-italia`, add the entry

         volumes:
             - /home/username/my/development/folder/eudi-wallet-it-python/pyeudiw:/.venv/lib/python3.12/site-packages/pyeudiw:rw